qutip/qutip/doc/installation.rst

 As of version 2.2, QuTiP includes an optional Fortran-based Monte Carlo solver that has a substantial performance benefit when compared with the Python-based solver.
 In order to install this package you must have a Fortran compiler (for example gfortran) and BLAS development libraries.
 At present, these packages are only tested on the Linux and OS X platforms.

+Given other requirements are fulfilled, the easiest way is to install QuTip is with [pip](http://www.pip-installer.org/), the Python package manager

+    $ sudo pip install qutip

+Alternatively...

 .. _install-get-it:

 Get the software